zyh1222/zyh1222.github.io/index.md

 My research interest lies in harnessing the confluence of Visualization, Human-Computer Interaction, Data
             Science, and Artificial Intelligence to enhance data expression and comprehension.
 Specifically, I am focused on visual analytics, natural language processing and Human-AI collaboration.
-Lately, my primary focus has been on intelligent visualization enhanced by language models.
+Lately, my primary focus has been on intelligent data analysis enhanced by foundation models.

 <div class="news-section">
   <b>💬 News</b>